carlosricojr/daily-profit-model/QUICK_START_GUIDE.md

 ## Success Criteria

-Your test is successful when:
+Your intelligent pipeline test is successful when:
 - ✅ All stages complete without errors
 - ✅ `pipeline_execution_log` shows 'success' status
+- ✅ Only missing data was fetched (check logs for "Found X missing..." messages)
-- ✅ Features exist for all active accounts
+- ✅ Features exist for all discovered accounts
 - ✅ Model trains and saves metadata
 - ✅ Predictions generated for next day
 - ✅ No ERROR logs in last run
+- ✅ Subsequent runs are much faster (no missing data to fetch)

 ## Support